-Name Min Max Default Unit Description 75 Gate offset 0 496 0 Offsets (delays) the gate inputs relative to the pitch inputs.
-This is useful to allow pitch CVs to settle before they are sampled on the rising gate, and also to cope with modules which output both a pitch and gate but change their pitch first.
+Name Min Max Default Unit Description voice number to give the initial LFO phase.
+When retrigger is off, this sets the phase relationship between the free-running LFOs.
+75 Gate offset 0 496 0 Offsets (delays) the gate inputs relative to the pitch inputs.
+This is useful to allow pitch CVs to settle before they are sampled on the rising gate, and also to cope with modules which output both a pitch and gate but change their gate first.